kubernetes-sigs/aws-load-balancer-controller/docs/guide/service/annotations.md

 ## Access control
-Load balancer access can be controllerd via following annotations:
+Load balancer access can be controlled via following annotations:

 - <a name="lb-source-ranges">`service.beta.kubernetes.io/load-balancer-source-ranges`</a> specifies the CIDRs that are allowed to access the NLB.